Meet our bloggers!

 John M. Daniel is a freelance editor and writer.
 He has published dozens of stories in literary magazines and is the author of eleven published books, including four mystery novels: Play Melancholy Baby, The Poet’s Funeral, Vanity Fire, and Behind the Redwood Door.
 He and his wife, Susan, own a small-press publishing company in Humboldt County, California, where they live with their wise cat companion, Warren.

 As a child, Janet Dawson wrote mysteries in longhand, influenced by her favorite sleuth, Nancy Drew.
 Now Janet writes mysteries about Oakland private eye Jeri Howard.
 Her first book, Kindred Crimes, won the St. Martin’s Press/Private Eye Writers of America contest for Best Private Eye Novel, and was nominated for multiple awards.
 She has written 10 books in the Jeri Howard series, most recently, Bit Player.
 Her short stories include Macavity winner “Voice Mail,” and Shamus nominee “Slayer Statute.”
-Her suspense novel, What You Wish For, will be published Fall 2012.
-She’s working on a train mystery set in 1952, aboard the sleek silver superliner California Zephyr.
-Titled Death Rides the Zephyr, it’s due out in Fall 2013.
+Her suspense novel What You Wish For was published in 2012.
+Death Rides the Zephyr, her train mystery set in 1952 aboard the sleek silver superliner California Zephyr, came out in 2013.
 Janet is an Oklahoma native, brought up in Colorado, and has lived in the Bay Area for over 30 years.
 She’s worked as a former newspaper reporter and Navy journalist, and now works for the University of California.
 Passions include gardening and cats.

 Kathy Lynn Emerson